-Republican response muted as Democrats accuse Trump of 'racist' attacks on congresswomen
+Democrats plan vote condemning 'xenophobic' Trump attacks on minority congresswomen

 “Why don’t they go back and help fix the totally broken and crime infested places from which they came,” Trump tweeted.
 “Then come back and show us how ... it is done.”

 All four of the congresswomen are U.S. citizens.
-Three - Ocasio-Cortez, Pressley and Tlaib - were born in the United States while Omar, a Somali refugee, arrived in Minneapolis in 1997.
+Three - Ocasio-Cortez, Pressley and Tlaib - were born in the United States while Omar, a Somali refugee, arrived in 1992.

 Most of Trump’s fellow Republicans in Congress had little public reaction to the tweets.